-The debate over hell has been renewed over the past decade in the Evangelical world due at least partially to celebrity pastor Rob Bell’s book Love Wins, in which he makes a compelling case for postmortem salvation—that people can choose Christ even after they die.
-Bell makes a case for universalism, the belief that all people, regardless of how they lived their lives or what they believed on earth, will eventually be saved by the all-encompassing and never-failing love of God.
-In the end, God’s love wins.
+The debate over hell has been renewed over the past decade in the Evangelical world due at least partially to celebrity pastor Rob Bell’s book Love Wins, in which he makes a case for postmortem salvation—that people can choose Christ even after they die.
+Bell makes a case for universalism, the belief that all people, regardless of how they lived their lives or what they believed on earth, will eventually be saved.

 God is Eternal Conscious Love